Sound stage: Cameras, rentals, and special techniques

-"Soundstage" of an acoustic recording
+In acoustic recording

-The term soundstage refers to the depth and richness of an audio recording and usually relates to the playback process.
-According to audiophiles, the quality of the playback is very much dependent upon how one is able to pick out different instruments, voices, vocal parts, and such exactly where they are located on an imaginary 2-dimensional or 3-dimensional field.
+In audio recording, the term soundstage refers to the depth and richness of the recording, and usually relates to the playback process.
+According to audiophiles, the quality of the playback is very much dependent upon how one is able to pick out different instruments, voices, vocal parts, and such exactly where they are located on an imaginary, two- or three-dimensional field.
 The quality of this soundstage can enhance not only the listener's involvement in the recording, but also their overall perception of the stage.

-Special effects before post-production
+Visual effects before post-production

 The latest technology and software can render basic previsualisation effects into scenes in real time while recording, before post-production, with the use of sensors detecting the position of actors and elements, in the staging of the frame.
 The director during filming can view what the composition of the picture is with basic digital objects and surfaces included and how it appears, assisting the creative process.